 NextGear CapitalUPDATE COMPANY INFO

-The world’s leading independent inventory finance company, providing flexible lines of credit for dealers to purchase inventory.
+The industry’s leading independent inventory finance company, providing flexible lines of credit for dealers to purchase inventory.

-NextGear Capital is the world’s leading independent inventory finance company, providing flexible lines of credit for dealers to purchase new and used inventory at over 1,000 auto and specialty auctions and other inventory sources throughout the U.S., Canada and the United Kingdom.
+NextGear Capital is the industry’s leading independent inventory finance company, providing flexible lines of credit for dealers to purchase new and used inventory at over 1,000 auto and specialty auctions and other inventory sources throughout the U.S., Canada, United Kingdom and Ireland.

-The company’s products and services allow dealers to floor plan nearly any type of remarketed unit in automotive retail, wholesale, salvage or specialty, including recreational vehicles and trailers, marine, powersports, used heavy trucks, auto salvage and auto daily rentals.
-With a customer base of more than 18,000 dealers, NextGear Capital also provides a robust array of services and support that allow dealers to acquire and sell more inventory, including state-of-the-art online and mobile account management tools, title services, records management and collateral protection.
+The company’s products and services allow dealers to floor plan nearly any type of remarketed unit in automotive retail, wholesale, salvage or specialty.
+With a customer base of more than 20,000 dealers, NextGear Capital also provides a robust array of services and support that allow dealers to acquire and sell more inventory, including state-of-the-art online and mobile account management tools, title services, records management and collateral protection.

-The company is headquartered in Carmel, Indiana and is part of the Cox Automotive group of companies, which includes Manheim, AutoTrader, Kelly Blue Book and vAuto.
+The company is headquartered in Carmel, Indiana, and is part of the Cox Automotive group of companies, which includes Manheim, Autotrader, Kelley Blue Book and vAuto.